athms/xai-brain-decoding-benchmark/README.md

 ## Project organization

 Find below an overview of the repository organization.
-Note that the results directory is not included in this repostiory due to storage capacity limits and therefore only outlined in the description below.
+Note that the results directory is not included in this repostiory due to storage capacity limits; We solely outline its structure below.

 ```bash
 ├── Makefile           <- Makefile with the following targets ('all' runs all commands in sequence):